 If you have been injured while using a product and you believe that the manufacturer (or someone else along the supply chain) is liable for your injuries, then contact the team at Friedland & Associates as soon as possible to schedule a free initial consultation.
-During your consultation, we will be able to go over the basics of your situation, including the type of product in question, the injuries that you sustained, the impact that your injuries have had on your life, and more.
+During your consultation with our product liability lawyers in Fort Lauderdale, we will be able to go over the basics of your situation, including the type of product in question, the injuries that you sustained, the impact that your injuries have had on your life, and more.
 In addition, we will be able to answer questions about how we can work with you to get you the money that you rightfully deserve, and give examples of past clients that we have helped in similar situations as your own.

 Read more below to get a general idea of what to expect in a product liability case, and contact us now for your free initial consultation.